 Acrylic Pour Painting Techniques: How to Make Pour Paintings at Home

 - Canvases to paint.
 We used 8×10 canvases, because they seemed to be cheaper when bought in bulk than other sizes and are also easy for kids to manipulate.
 It might be easier to spread the paint evenly across a perfectly square surface, but the kids didn’t seem to find the rectangular shape too problematic.

 - Acrylic paint.
 As you can see from the image above, we used a range of different types of acrylic paint.
 If you are mixing brands like ours, just be sure to pay attention to different thicknesses.
 You may need to thin out some paints more than others.

 - Craft sticks to stir the paint.

 - Acrylic Pour Medium.
 We used just over one quart of Floetrol to make eight canvases.
-While researching this activity I read that you can use Elmer’s school glue as a pour medium; we didn’t try it but I did notice that the Flood smelled similar.
+While researching this activity I read (on a site that has since disappeared) that you can use Elmer’s school glue as a pour medium>; we didn’t try it but I did notice that the Flood smelled similar.

 - Silicone oil.
 We used treadmill belt lubricant.
 You need only a few drops of this, so don’t buy a large container unless you plan to make a TON of paintings.

 - Clear plastic cups.
 Clear is actually not technically necessary, but nice since it means you can see how much paint you have.
 Plus, it’s pretty when you layer in the colors.